-Progress in addressing Neglected Tropical Diseases (NTDs) in South Africa is shown using a composite index calculated from preventive chemotherapy coverage achieved for schistosomiasis and soil transmitted helminths.
-Preventive chemotherapy coverage in South Africa is very low for soil transmitted helminths (14%) and for schistosomiasis (0%).
-Overall, the NTD preventive chemotherapy coverage index for South Africa in 2019 is 1, which represents a slight decrease compared with the 2018 index value (2).
+Progress in addressing Neglected Tropical Diseases (NTDs) in South Africa is shown using a composite index calculated from preventive chemotherapy coverage achieved for schistosomiasis and soil transmitted helminthiasis.
+In 2020, preventive chemotherapy coverage was 0 % for both soil transmitted helminths and for schistosomiasis.
+Overall, the NTD preventive chemotherapy coverage index for South Africa in 2020 is 0, which represents a decrease compared with the 2019 index value (2).